JustinGoheen/JustinGoheen/README.md

 ## My notes

 I've started to collect my notes in a [wiki](https://justingoheen.github.io/lightning-engineer/).
-The topics are broad; my core skillset when I started writing the wiki was theoretical AI/ML and this was a way to consolidate and share my notes and progress as I learned more about the world of open source contributing, software + research engineering, while continuing to remain grounded in pragmatic AI principles.
+The topics are broad; my core skillset when I started writing the wiki was theoretical AI/ML.
+This wiki is a way to consolidate and share my notes and progress as I learn more about the world of open source contributing, software + research engineering, while continuing to remain grounded in AI concepts.